Amsterdam Airport Schiphol: General aviation terminal

 A new general aviation terminal was opened in 2011 on the east side of the airport, operated as the KLM Jet Center.
 The new terminal building has a floorspace of 6000 m2; 1000 m2 for the actual terminal and lounges, 4000 m2 for office space and 1000 m2 for parking.

-The centre and its activities were sold to the Swiss company Jet Aviation in October 2018 and was rebranded as Jet Aviation Amsterdam.
+The centre and its activities were sold to Swiss aviation services company Jet Aviation in October 2018 and now operate as Jet Aviation Amsterdam.